TextEdit (API)

 TextEdit was the name of a collection of application programming interfaces (APIs) in the classic Mac OS for performing text editing.

-These APIs were originally designed to provide a common text handling system to support text entry fields in dialog boxes and other simple text editing within the Macintosh GUI.
-Over time, they were extended to provide more advanced text editing features, but its limited original scope led to fundamental limitations.
+These APIs provided a common text handling system to support text entry fields in dialog boxes and other simple text editing within the Macintosh GUI.
+Over time, they were extended to provide more advanced text editing features, but its limited initial scope proved to be a fundamental limitation.
 Apple repeatedly stated that TextEdit was not a word processor, and therefore providing rich text editing was always left to third-party developers.